JoinedSenses/SM-JumpTracker/README.md

 # SM-JumpTracker
-JumpTracker is a plugin intended for integration with others to notify them when a player has jumped and landed.
+JumpTracker is a SourceMod plugin intended for integration with plugins to notify them when a player has jumped and landed.